ai2cm/pace/README.md

 $ gcloud auth login
 $ gcloud auth configure-docker
 ```
+(Note: if you do not have a GCP account you can still fetch basic unit testing data and can skip this step initially.)

 You will also need to update the git submodules are cloned and at the correct version:
 ```shell